andreinadaban/wp-downloader/readme.md

 2. Remove the `.sh` extension
 3. Make the file executable using the `chmod +x /usr/local/bin/wpi` command

+You can do all of the above with this command: `mv wpi.sh /usr/local/bin/wpi; chmod +x /usr/local/bin/wpi`.

 ## Usage

 Run `wpi site-name site-title admin-user admin-password admin-email`.